InevitableDays/InevitableDays.github.io/README.md

-My personal projects against the future of dead internet.
+A few of my personal project showcases against the future of dead internet.
 See you there.